hvanruys/hvanruys.github.io/overview.md

 The PC for viewing and manipulating the images runs the **EUMETCastView** software.

-##System requirements
+**System requirements**

-The programs are written in C++ with Qt 5.5.
+The programs are written in C++ with Qt 5.7.
 It is possible to compile for both Windows and Linux.
 The receiver system (where the **Tellicast** and **EUMETCastWatcher** software is installed) can be a modern 32 or 64 bit Linux or Windows PC, but the system that runs **EUMETCastView** definitely needs a 64 bit system with a minimum of 6 GByte of RAM.

-##Shoreline database
+For OLCI images 12 GByte RAM is needed.

+**Shoreline database**

 **EUMETCastView** uses a  <a href="http://www.soest.hawaii.edu/pwessel/gshhg/">geographic database</a> for the coastline overlays that is displayed in the 3D Globe and the various projections.
 You need to download the **native binary files** of the database from <a href="http://www.soest.hawaii.edu/pwessel/gshhg/gshhg-bin-2.3.4.zip">here</a>.

-##Software dependencies
+**Software dependencies**

 You need to download and install the following software :

 - the <a href="https://www.hdfgroup.org/HDF5/release/obtain5.html">HDF5 library</a>.
 Choose the appropriate library for your O.S.
+- the <a href="http://www.unidata.ucar.edu/software/netcdf/">netCDF library</a>.
+Choose the appropriate library for your O.S.
-- the Qt 5.5 runtime libraries.
+- the Qt 5.7 runtime libraries.

-A working OpenGL (>= 4.3) environment is also required.
+A working OpenGL (>= 3.2) environment is also required.